 Debra A. Dumont Memorial Scholarship

 Awarded annually to a full-time junior or senior nursing student who is working in health care while completing their degree.
-Selection is based on commitment to nursing as reflected in an essay, work status, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.
+Selection is based on commitment to nursing as reflected in an essay, work status, U.S. citizenship, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.

 Eleanor M. Olson Scholarship

 Awarded to a Rhode Island resident with a GPA of at least 2.5 who is a full or part-time student at any level of the RIC nursing program.
 Applicants must write an essay (no more than 500 words), which answers the following questions: Why did you choose nursing as a profession, and how do you think you will contribute to the field?
 Preference is given to descendants of graduates from the former Pawtucket Memorial Hospital School of Nursing.